Salak

 Salak (Salacca zalacca) is a species of palm tree (family Arecaceae) native to Java and Sumatra in Indonesia.
 It is cultivated in other regions of Indonesia as a food crop or snack, and popularly grown in Bali, Lombok, Timor, Maluku, Sulawesi and Papua.

 Description

-Salak is a very short-stemmed palm, with leaves up to 6 m long; each leaf has a 2-metre long petiole with spines up to 15 cm long, and numerous leaflets.
+Salak is a very short-stemmed palm, with leaves up to 6 m long; each leaf has a 2 m petiole with spines up to 15 cm long, and numerous leaflets.

 Fruit

 The fruit grows in clusters at the base of the palm, and are also known as snake fruit or snakeskin fruit due to the reddish-brown scaly skin, which is removed before eating.
 Resembling a ripe fig in size and shape, it has a crunchy and moist consistency.
 The edible pulp inside, often compared to large peeled garlic cloves in appearance, offers a unique flavor profile.
 It typically presents a sweet and acidic taste with a notable astringent edge, which can vary significantly among different cultivars.
 The most recognized cultivars include the salak pondoh from Yogyakarta, known for its sweet flavor and dry, crumbly texture, and the salak Bali, famed for its moist crunchiness.